Phellodon atratus

 Phellodon atratus is a species of tooth fungus in the family Bankeraceae.
-Found in North America, it was described as new to science in 1964 by Canadian mycologist Kenneth A. Harrison.
-It occurs most frequently closer to the Pacific coast and under Sitka spruce.
+Found in North America, it occurs most frequently closer to the Pacific coast and under Sitka spruce.

+Taxonomy

+The species was described as new to science in 1964 by Canadian mycologist Kenneth A. Harrison.

+Description

-The cap is dark violet to black, sometimes making it difficult to see.
-The margins are usually lighter.
+The cap is dark violet to black, sometimes making it difficult to see; the margins are usually lighter.
+It is 1.5-5 cm wide, while the off-center stipe is 1.5-4.5 cm tall.
 The flesh is violet or blue-black.
+It has a mild smell and produces a white spore print.

+Its edibility is unknown, but it is too small and tough to be of interest.

+Similar species

 Phellodon melaleucus is similar, but appears more brownish, also staining brown.
+Other lookalikes include P. niger, P. alboniger, P. melaleucus, P. tomentosus, and members of Hydnellum.

+Distribution and habitat

+The species occurs most frequently closer to the Pacific coast and under Sitka spruce.